noahfranco/zeit-now-namecheap-setup/README.md

-# zeit-now-namecheap-setup
+# Vercel-now-namecheap-setup
-How to set up Namecheap Private Email records for domains with third-party DNS with Zeit via `CLI now` commands
+How to set up Namecheap Private Email records for domains with third-party DNS with Vercel via `CLI now` commands

 ## Objective

-I created this documintation so that you will have a step by step guide on setting up your DNS records from Namecheap with Zeit now.
-After reading through this documintation, you should be able to have your DNS configured with Zeit now successfully.
+I created this documintation so that you will have a step by step guide on setting up your DNS records from Namecheap with Vercel now.
+After reading through this documintation, you should be able to have your DNS configured with Vercel now successfully.

 ### Technologies

-- Zeit now
-- Vercel
+- Vercel CLI
 - Namecheap

 ### Instructions